zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/dxp-docker-container-basics.md

 * `Ctrl-C`: This sends a [`SIGINT` or `SIGKILL` signal to an attached container](https://docs.docker.com/engine/reference/commandline/attach/#extended-description) (a container started with the `-it` argument).
 * `docker kill [container]`: This sends a `KILL` signal to the container.

-## Restarting DXP
+## Restarting a Container

-DXP containers can be restarted like all Docker containers.
+The containers can be restarted like all Docker containers.

 ```bash
 docker start [container]